-Ideas for a wellbeing goal Proposed action Why are these actions not well matched to What would be a more useful action to take to
+Ideas for a wellbeing Proposed action Why are these actions not What would be a more useful

-the goal? achieve the goal?
+goal well matched to the goal? action to take to achieve the

+goal?

 I want to feel less I will just forget about

-stressed by all the things by going out
+stressed by all the things by going out and

-the work I need to and having fun with
+work I need to do having fun with my

-do and all of the my friends.
-That way I
+and all of the friends.
+That way I can

-commitments I can feel better about
+commitments I have feel better about myself

-have for the next myself and not worry
+for the next month. and not worry as much,

-month. as much, and that will
+and that will help me to

-help me to cope with
+cope with everything

-everything else.
+else.

-I want to replace I will drink sports and
+I want to replace all I will drink sports and

-all caffeinated fizzy drinks instead
+caffeinated energy fizzy drinks instead and

-energy drinks with and drink coffee when
+drinks with healthier drink coffee when I think

-healthier options I think I need a 'lift'.
+options for a month.
+I need a 'lift'.

-for a month.

-I want to feel Everyday I'll buy
+I want to feel Every day I'll buy

-included at school someone a chocolate
+included at school someone a chocolate bar

-and increase my bar (or similar) or I'll
+and increase my (or similar) or I'll send a

-sense of belonging. send a positive
+sense of belonging. positive affirmation

-affirmation text/post

-a positive message for
+text/post a positive

-lots of kids at school
+message for lots of kids

-to see.
+at school to see.

-I want to learn I will always walk
+I want to learn I will always walk away

-about ways to away when I think an
+about ways to when I think an

 reduce conflict argument is about to

-(arguments) with happen.
+(arguments) with my happen.

-my friends when
+friends when we

-we don't agree on
+don't agree on the

-the same things.
+same things.

-I need to drink less I'll make a pact with
+I need to drink less I'll make a pact with my

-alcohol when I go my friend who wants
+alcohol when I go to friend who wants to do

-to parties and to do they same - I'll
+parties and avoid the same - I'll only drink

-avoid getting only drink as much as
+getting drunk. as much as him/her.

-drunk. him/her.